pyvivid/K8S-References/04_01_Networking-Basics.md

 ubuntu $
 ```
 You can see there are no entries and its currently holds no configuration.<br>
-The above is the kernel's routing table on every single machine within the networks.<br>
+The above is the kernel's routing table on every single machine within the networks.
+Machines within the same network only can commuincate with each other as of now.<br>
 Lets say we want the Sys B to communicate to SysC add the following route:<br>
 ```# ip route add 192.168.2.0/24 via 192.168.1.1```<br>
 The above command will let know the machines that to reach the machine in the 2.0 network, it has to travel via 192.168.1.1. <br>